 - foreign businesses that do not have any representatives entered in the Trade Register.

 They can use the Digital and Population Data Services Agency’s Mandate service provided by officials for registering mandates and for granting mandates independently.
 You can start the mandate registration process by sending a mandate application and the required appendices to the mandate service provided by officials.

 2. Persons who do not have a Finnish personal identity code

 Foreign citizens employed by businesses can use the Finnish Authenticator app to access some of Customs’ e-services.
 Read more on page Suomi.fi identification for foreign citizens.

 As an identified customer in our e-services you can

-- clear your consignment and pay import duties in the Import Declaration Service for private persons
+- clear your consignment and pay import duties

-- submit export declarations in the Export Declaration Service
+- submit export declarations

-- submit attachments to export and transit declarations in the Attachment Upload Service.
+- submit attachments to export declarations

 Identification for EU citizens